 With just one VPN Shield subscription, you can connect five devices from a variety of operating systems.
 These include Windows (8.0 or higher), Mac OS X, iPads, iPhones, Android devices and Kindle Fire.
 All of which come with their own app, so there’s no need to get tangled up setting it up manually.
 The only thing you need to do is use the same account on each of your devices.

 Their VPN services give you complete anonymity, changing your IP address from its physical location.
 It also allows you to bypass any geo-restrictions on content you'd much rather have access to such as media streaming.

 They have a rather interesting approach to offering a free trial; after downloading the VPN Shield for the first time, your first day is entirely free.
 This gives you a chance to experience it and see if it works for you.
 If you’ve already subscribed and then “Like” them on Facebook, you gain a further 3 days for free.

 Subscriptions are offered in a variety of packages for 7-days, 30-days, 90-days, 1 year, and 3 years.
 And as they state, “You select the time-period, and we deliver the service, it’s as simple as that.”
 It can only be paid for with PayPal, so if you’re seeking discretion at all costs, then you should probably look elsewhere for a VPN provider.

 VPN Shield has its servers installed in the USA, United Kingdom, Canada, Germany, France, Netherlands, Sweden, Singapore, Hong Kong, Australia and Japan, and they provide reliable, secure connections for their users as well as unlimited server switching.
 VPN Shield monitors their servers at all times to maintain high-quality service.
-They hold a review every month also and endeavour to install more servers in popular regions.
+They hold a review every month also and endeavor to install more servers in popular regions.

 No traffic data is kept but on the other hand connection timestamps and bandwidth consumption data are both logged.
 They do not provide DNS services either.
 And the company does not allow any torrenting traffic from within its network.